pomerium/pomerium/docs/docs/identity-providers.md

 3. Select **Advanced settings** from the list of options.
 4. Select **Manage API client** access in the Authentication section.
 5. In the **Client name** field enter the service account's **Client ID**.
+  * (Be sure this is the client id of the service account, and not the oauth client id)
 6. In the **One or More API Scopes** field enter the following list of scopes: `https://www.googleapis.com/auth/admin.directory.group.readonly` `https://www.googleapis.com/auth/admin.directory.user.readonly`
 7. Click the **Authorize** button.